POLITICS IN THE FAMILY

 2007 came I was able to join the PDP LABAN slate here in Iloilo under former Mayor Mansueto Malabor.
 This time around I was in a group.
 Hoping that being in a group would give me a better chance.
 I did learned and meet many leaders in the Barangays but in the end its still the one who carries the bigger bag that counts.
 And politics is indeed about families, and support systems and oiled political machinery.
 Knowing the big clans in the area is a big advantage.
 In my case I am quite displaced from my next of kins.
 My father is from Dagupan, Pangasinan my mother is from Panitan, Capiz.
 I can say I am out of my base.
 The larger the tribe the larger the influence and network.
 Family does count in politics.

 In 2010 Presidential Election .
 I was quite hesitant to run as a candidate cause we recently opened a restaurant business and it needs to be looked up to.
 We opened in January of that year.

-But in a way I still filed my candidacy again as Iloilo city councilor just so my name will not be out of circulation ha ha ha.
-For It said running to public office is the least expensive form of marketing.
+But in a way I still filled my candidacy again as Iloilo city councilor just so my name will not be out of circulation ha ha ha.
+For It said running into public office is the cheapest form of marketing.

 Being a Realtor and a License broker how would I distinguished myself among thousands of brokers in my area?
 Like politics "Name recall"counts in real estate as well as in politics.
 But even though I did not win on my candidacy, it was my candidate for President who won this time.
 I felt like a winner as well.
 I was a member of (NAPM) Noynoy Aquino For President Movement.
 This time my move was right.
 I supported Atty.
 Dan Cartagena the head of NAPM Chapter for Panay and he was the first to do campaign signature for Noynoy Aquino to Run for President.